awsdocs/aws-dms-user-guide/doc_source/CHAP_Source.SQLServer.md

   GO
   ```
 + Geometry columns aren't supported in full lob mode when using SQL Server as a source\.
 Instead, use limited lob mode or set the `InlineLobMaxSize` task setting to use inline lob mode\.
-+ A secondary SQL Server database isn't supported as a source databaseu for ongoing replication \(CDC\) tasks\.
 + When using a Microsoft SQL Server source database in a replication task, the SQL Server Replication Publisher definitions aren't removed if you remove the task\.
 A Microsoft SQL Server system administrator must delete those definitions from Microsoft SQL Server\.
 + Replicating data from indexed views isn't supported\.
 + Renaming tables using sp\_rename isn't supported \(for example, `sp_rename 'Sales.SalesRegion', 'SalesReg;)`